GRAPHIC-Three months that shook global markets

 “It has been like a train wreck,” Chris Dyer, Director of Global Equity at Eaton Vance, said.
 “You could see it coming and coming and coming, but you just couldn’t stop it happening.”

-That carnage has seen 22% and 24% slumps for Wall Street’s Dow Jones and S&P 500, almost 25% for MSCI 49-country world index and 27% for London’s internationally exposed FTSE.
+That carnage has seen 22% and 20% slumps for Wall Street’s Dow Jones and S&P 500, over 23% for MSCI 49-country world index and 26% for London’s internationally exposed FTSE.

 For reference, the record quarterly drop for Wall Street was 40% in 1932 in the midst of the Great Depression.
 The fact that the S&P and Dow were at record highs back in mid February has made the crash this time seem more brutal.